jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew13.md

 #### v.31-32
 >He told them another parable: "The kingdom of heaven is like a mustard seed, which a man took and planted in his field. <sup>32</sup>Though it is the smallest of all your seeds, yet when it grows, it is the largest of garden plants and becomes a tree, so that the birds of the air come and perch in its branches."

+#### v.39
+>and the enemy who sows them is the devil.
+The harvest is the end of the age, and the harvesters are angels.

+#### v.40
+>"As the weeds are pulled up and burned in the fire, so it will be at the end of the age.

 #### v.41
 >The Son of Man will send out his angels, and they will weed out of his kingdom everything that causes sin and all who do evil.